-Students are introduced to the "while loop" construct by first analyzing a flow chart and then by completing a series of exercises in Code Studio.
-The "while loop" repeats a block of code based on a boolean condition.
+Students are introduced to the "while loop" construct by first analyzing a flow chart and then by completing a series of programming exercises.
+The "while loop" repeats a block of code based on a Boolean condition.

 Lesson 12: Loops and Simulations